Second Order Ensemble Langevin Method for Sampling and Inverse Problems: Introduction

 with the choices

 Here $W_0$ is a standard Brownian motion in $\mathbb{R}^{2N}$ with components $W', W \in \mathbb{R}^{N}$.
 Then we have the following, proved in Subsection \ref{proofprop0}:

-\begin{proposition} {Assume that $\mathcal{K}_1$, $\mathcal{K}_2$ are symmetric and non-negative, and that $\mathcal{C}$ is symmetric positive-definite.
+\begin{proposition} {Assume that $\mathcal{K}_1$, $\mathcal{K}_2$ are symmetric and non-negative definite, and that $\mathcal{C}$ is symmetric positive definite.
 Assume further that $\mathcal{C}$, $\mathcal{K}$ and $\cM$ depend on the law of $z$ under the dynamics defined by \eqref{eqsol} and \eqref{eqsol2}, but are are independent of $z$: all derivatives with respect to $z$ are zero.
 Then the Gibbs measure $\Pi(z)$ is invariant under the dynamics defined by \eqref{eqsol}, \eqref{eqsol2}.} \end{proposition}

 {In practice, to simulate from such a mean-field model, it will be necessary to consider a particle approximation of the form